bnomei/kirby3-plopfile/README.md

 plop snippet $ slideshow
 ```

 Kirby Plugins `index.php` and Config files created using `plop config`/`plop plugin` can be appended with lots of [Kirbys extensions](https://getkirby.com/docs/reference/plugins/extensions).
-These generators have the prefix `ext-`.
+These generators have the prefix `conf-`/`ext-`.
 Some of them might require you to add a file to the plugin folder first before appending a reference to that file.

 ```bash